aknopov/ExtractTR/README.md

 ## Developer Notes
 - The program is written in Python 3 using the `tkinter` and `openpyxl` packages.
+- To pack distribution in a directory, run `install\pack <dir>`.
+It will copy required files into `<dir>\ExtractTR` directory
-- To create package, install "pyinstaller" and run `cd install; pyinstaller --clean ExtractTR.spec`.
+- To create stand-alone executable, install "pyinstaller" and run `cd install; pyinstaller --clean ExtractTR.spec`.
 You might need to exclude project directory from virus protection.